In which case is brush clearing mandatory?

 The prefect shall determine the conditions for carrying out brush clearing according to the nature of the risks.

-In rural areas, you are subject to the clearing obligation if you own a construction, construction site or installation.
+In rural areas, you are subject to the clearing obligation if you are the owner of a construction, construction site or installation.

-In urban areas, this obligation applies to you if you own land, whether built or not.
+In urban areasHowever, this obligation applies to you if you own land, whether built or not.

 Please note

-in case of rental, your tenant can clear brush if mentioned in his lease.
+in the case of a rental, your tenant must clear the brush if this is mentioned in his lease.

 To find out if you are subject to this obligation, you can consult the following search tool: